 Before becoming a teacher, I studied creative writing.
 I also shimmied around the edges of the movie business and completed a few freelance videography jobs.

 I’ve explored much of Korea by Bike.
-Through rain, snow, and yellow dust, I took thousands of photos and collected countless memories.
+Through rain, snow, and yellow dust, I took thousands of photos and collected memories.

 Here are additional resources for your biking trips in South Korea.